Dpdl-io/DpdlEngine/Download.md

 Dpdl is a proprietary software developed by SEE Solutions and requires a valid license key file 'LicenseKeyDpdl'

+The demo release of 'DpdlEngine lite' is available for evaluation as free trial shareware with some limitations/restrictions.

 Dpdl is available as a standalone software package is two distinct release distributions:

 - **DpdlEngine lite**